Fantastic Things to Do in Sifnos, Greece

 Windmills near Kastro are also a common sight.

-Don’t miss a relaxed stroll along the narrow alleys while you discover some of the gorgeous mansions with blossomed gardens that tell us about the striving economic past of this island.
+Don’t miss a relaxed stroll along the narrow alleys while you discover some gorgeous mansions with blossomed gardens telling us about this island’s thriving economic past.

 Eat at the Port of Kamares